MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ## **AccountCreation**

-AccountCreationAPI schema contains information and context about an incoming new account creation event for a risk assessment.
+AccountCreation API allows you to share information and context with Fraud Protection about incoming new account creation events for risk assessment.

-The following schemas are used in the Evaluate, andEvaluate and Protect experiences.
 | Object                              | Attribute                   | Type     | Description                                                                                                                                                                                                                                        |
 |-------------------------------------|-----------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |                                  | Name                        | string   | "AP\.AccountCreation"                                                                                                                                                                                                                              |